Advanced Pelvic Floor Therapy

 On average, patients with Pelvic Floor Dysfunctions (including CPPS and CP) will spend 4-5 years seeing 10+ specialists having 25+ tests in order to be properly diagnosed.
 In the process patients continue to suffer with pain and dysfunction, develop depression/anxiety, and alter their lifestyle to their condition.
 An experienced Pelvic Floor Physical Therapist can diagnose the source of the dysfunction/pain within one hour and set the patient on the proper path to recovery.

 About Our Treatment

 At ProTouch Physical Therapy we provide boutique-like treatment to the most complex pelvic floor patients.
-Each patient receiver 1-2 hours of full body assessment and education to find the source of their dysfunction.
+Each patient receives 1-2 hours of full body assessment and education to find the source of their dysfunction.
 Pelvic Floor patients are use to seeing many doctors who perform a battery of tests with little to no answers.
 The team at ProTouch looks at posture in sitting and standing, including the position of the legs and feet.
 The patient is fully assessed externally, including spine/neck, pelvic, hips/knees.
 Internal exams are performed in a comfortable private room and patients are walked through all of the findings and educated on the dysfunctions found.
 We believe that knowledge empowers the patient to take control of their difficult condition.
 To address the emotional part of the situation, the staff and therapists are trained to address every aspect of the process with the utmost respect and care.
 Our patients feel that they have finally found a place where there is a team of individuals who will support and help progress them toward their goals.

 How can a Physical Therapist help?